- Normal precautions

 The hurricane could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe hurricane may not be available to all who may choose to stay.
 You should familiarise yourself with your hotel or cruise ship evacuation plans.
 Carry your travel documents at all times (i.e. passport, picture identification, etc.) or secure them in a safe, waterproof location.
 You should also contact friends and family in Ireland with updates about your welfare and whereabouts.

 Mexico is in an active earthquake zone and is subject to earthquakes and volcanic eruptions.
 If you’re travelling to or living in Mexico, make sure you know what to do in the event of an earthquake.
+If you are travelling to Mexico City, you can download the 911 CDMX app.
+This app warns of an earthquake approximately 60 seconds in advance.
+Note that alarms cannot always detect earthquakes in advance.

 There are several active volcanoes in Mexico, including the Popocatepetl and Colima volcanoes.
 Be aware that volcanic ash can cause serious disruption to travel services.